 In March 2000, voters approved Proposition B which authorized the issuance of up to \$87.4 million in general obligation bonds to acquire, construct, or reconstruct the facilities of the California Academy of Sciences.
 In November 1995, the voters approved Proposition C, which authorizes the issuance of up to \$29.2 million to pay the cost of acquisition, construction and/or reconstruction of certain improvements to the Steinhart Aquarium and related facilities.
 Proposition B and Proposition C proceeds will be used together with other monies of the California Academy of Sciences to reconstruct the California Academy of Science Building and the Steinhart Aquarium.
 The City issued the first series of the California Academy of Sciences Bonds in October 2004 for a total of \$8.0 million.
-The City issued the second and final installment of the California Academy of Sciences and Steinhart Aquarium bonds in July 2005 in the principal amount of \$79.4 million.
+The City anticipates issuing the second and final installment of the California Academy of Sciences and Steinhart Aquarium bonds in 2005 in the principal amount of \$79.4 million under the current bond offering.

 In November 2000, voters approved Proposition A, which authorized the issuance of up to \$105.9 million in general obligation bonds for the acquisition, renovation and construction of branch libraries and other library facilities.
 The City issued two series of library bonds in July 2001 and October 2002 for a total of \$40.8 million.
-The City issued a third installment of the branch library facilities improvement bonds in July 2005 in the principal amount of \$34.0 million.
+Under the current bond offering, the City anticipates issuing a third installment of the branch library facilities improvement bonds in 2005 in the principal amount of \$34.0 million.

 Table A-12 below lists the City's voter-authorized general obligation bonds including authorized programs for which bonds have not yet been issued.
 Series are grouped by program authorization in chronological order.
 The authorized and unissued column refers to total program authorization that can still be issued, and does not refer to any particular series.
-As of August 1, 2005, the City had authorized and unissued general obligation bond authority of \$415.1 million.
+As of May 31, 2005, the City had authorized and unissued general obligation bond authority of \$565.2 million.

-CITY AND COUNTY OF SAN FRANCISCO General Obligation Bonds (as of August 1, 2005)
+CITY AND COUNTY OF SAN FRANCISCO General Obligation Bonds (as of May 31, 2005)